 Important note on copyrighted material

-If you have any doubts about whether you have the legal right to share certain files, you should not share them.
-By using the shared folder, public folder, or photo galleries features you represent that files placed in those folders do not violate the Dropbox Terms of Service and that you own all copyrights to them or have been given permission by the copyright owner to share them.
+If you have any doubts about whether you have the legal right to share certain files, you shouldn't share them.
+By using the shared folder, public folder, or photo galleries features you represent that files placed in those folders don't violate the Dropbox Terms of Service and that you own all copyrights to them or have been given permission by the copyright owner to share them.
 Dropbox has adopted a policy of terminating the accounts of users who repeatedly infringe copyright or whose accounts are subject to multiple infringement allegations.
 If you repeatedly share files that infringe others’ copyrights, your account will be terminated.